International Journal of Applied Dental Sciences

 How to cite this article:

-Anjali Jayaraj, Jayakrishnan, Satish SV, Krishna Prasad Shetty, K Nillan Shetty, Rohan Rai and Govind SL.
+Anjali Jayaraj, Jayakrishnan, Satish SV, Krishna Prasad Shetty, K Nillan Shetty, Rohan Rai, Govind SL.
 3D printing in dentistry: A new dimension of vision.
-International Journal of Applied Dental Sciences.
-2019; 5(2): 165-169.
+Int J Appl Dent Sci 2019;5(2):165-169.